Voice of the Customer

 Best for: Consumer brands where a meaningful share of customer voice happens publicly.

 Watch-outs: Overkill unless social is a primary VoC channel.
-The implementation and admin overhead assumes a team that will use the full platform, not just the listening piece.
+The implementation and admin overhead assume a team that will use the full platform, not just the listening piece.

 9. Forsta - Best for Research-Heavy VoC Programs